jstoaks2112/hadpms/README.md

+Create a folder on the computer that you want to control, mkdir in /etc/hadpms git this file into that directory and then edit the file with your local homeassistant info IP address and username & password for mqtt are required

 Run this python script as a service on Debian.

  MQTT commands are received and controls the screen blanking feature of DPMS service